Knowing how to consolidate events and effectively use

 The big trade-off is context (or the amount of data you can easily access and gather) vs reliability (or how much control you have over the actual sending of the data).

 To better understand why, let's dive into the technical details that separate client and server.

 The client, being that it's the browser, has easy access to user-specific attributes, such as cookies, IP address, user agent, referrer, and UTM parameters.
 This means that if you track on the client, you can easily collect and track all of these contextual pieces of information.
 Some common business use cases for tracking these pieces include:

 However, the downside about tracking in the client is that you have less control.
 The end user can enable an ad blocker, which can punch a hole in your analytics data.
 The browser also has its own unique behaviors such as page unloading (when you click a link on a site and the browser begins loading the next page) that can sometimes interrupt any "in-flight" outbound analytics requests (more on troubleshooting for this specific browser case).
 Therefore, we usually suggest tracking on the server.
 It tends to be more reliable.

 These are the kinds of events that we recommend sending via the server:

 However, there are some reasons why you'd want to stay on the client.
 Since the server can't easily access the information in the browser, you'd need additional engineering resources to mimic the same call on the server.
-For example, you would need client-side logic to capture the UTM params, send it to the server, and then have the server send it to your analytics service.
-Since analytics data is useful directionally and for trends, many times the convenience of tracking UTM params, ip address, etc. on the client outweighs the possibility of losing a small percentage of data here and there to an ad blocker or weird browser behavior.
+For example, you would need client-side logic to capture the UTM parameters, send it to the server, and then have the server send it to your analytics service.
+Since analytics data is useful directionally and for trends, many times the convenience of tracking UTM parameters, IP address, etc. on the client outweighs the possibility of losing a small percentage of data here and there to an ad blocker or weird browser behavior.

 Therefore, the rest of the decisions (aside from the first three steps) in the flow chart can be done on either client or server side (though we strongly encourage tracking revenue and sending mission critical events on the server side).